Umberto Eco (born,

 He was a wise man who originated the idea of gods.

-for the church dragging science back by its coattails and burning our best
+it hadn't been for the church dragging science back by its coattails and

-but when you start threatening nonbelievers, when you start
+all you want, but when you start threatening nonbelievers, when you start

 damaging the education systems, when you start considering the evil and

 horror bestowed upon humankind by your religious beliefs in the past and

-you refuse to accept any responsibility for them, that's when things get a bit scary
+you refuse to accept any responsibility for them, that's when things get

 The struggle for freedom does not include the submission to a religion